Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Convexification

-Next, we restrict the class of convexifying function $\phi$. \begin{assumption} (i) $\phi:\R\to[0,\infty)$ is a convex and non-decreasing function with $\phi(0)=1$; (ii) there exists some $L<\infty$ such that $|\phi(z)-\phi(z')|\leq L|z-z'|$ for all $z,z'$; (iii) there exist $C>0$ and $\gamma\in(0,1]$ such that for all $x,c\in(0,1)$, $\left|x - c\right|\leq C\left(x+c-2xc-\inf_{y\in\R}Q_c(x,y)\right)^\gamma$, where $Q_c(x,y) = x(1-c)\phi(-y)+ (1-x)c\phi(y),x,y\in\R$. \end{assumption} Note that Assumption~\ref{as:phi} is formulated in a way that it can be verified for the logistic, exponential, and hinge convexifications; see also Lemmas~\ref{lemma:logistic}, \ref{lemma:hinge}, and \ref{lemma:exponential} in the Online Appendix.
+Next, we restrict the class of convexifying function $\phi$. \begin{assumption} (i) $\phi:\R\to[0,\infty)$ is a convex and nondecreasing function with $\phi(0)=1$; (ii) there exists some $L<\infty$ such that $|\phi(z)-\phi(z')|\leq L|z-z'|$ for all $z,z'$; (iii) there exist $C>0$ and $\gamma\in(0,1]$ such that for all $x,c\in(0,1)$, $\left|x - c\right|\leq C\left(x+c-2xc-\inf_{y\in\R}Q_c(x,y)\right)^\gamma$, where $Q_c(x,y) = x(1-c)\phi(-y)+ (1-x)c\phi(y),x,y\in\R$. \end{assumption} Assumption~\ref{as:phi} (i) and (ii) are relatively mild restrictions imposed on the convexifying function. (iii) is a technical condition which we verify for the logistic, exponential, and hinge convexifications; see Lemmas~\ref{lemma:logistic}, \ref{lemma:hinge}, and \ref{lemma:exponential} in the Online Appendix.
 We focus on these three convexifications since they cover the majority of ML algorithms used in practice, including the (penalized) logistic regression, boosting, deep learning, and support vector machines.
 Note also that Assumption~\ref{as:phi} does not impose any restrictions on the loss function $\ell$.

 We will also use the following covariate-driven threshold rule defined by the asymmetry of the loss function $\ell:$

 where $\ell_{f,y}(x)=\ell(f,y,x)$.